-Google is behind Flutter trying to invade slowly the kingdom React Native owns.
+Google, which is behind Flutter trying to invade slowly the kingdom that React Native owns.
 Cross-platform app development is creating the buzz owing to its capability of developing apps that could be used on a host of platforms.
 There are a number of cross-platform app development frameworks worth comparing but our take for today’s write-up is Flutter Vs. React Native.

 We had React Native introduced by Facebook.
 Just after its release, the framework soon become a favorite to many app development companies owing to a number of benefits it offers.
 The app development language got an overwhelming response from developers for years but after the launch of Google’s Flutter, the rage of Native apps has slowed down gradually.